To Cloud or not to Cloud: No Longer a Question

 A more conservative and traditional approach which is also effective and successful is the Infrastructure as a Service (IaaS).

 In 2016, spending on public cloud Infrastructure as a Service hardware and software is forecast to reach 38B USD, growing to 173B USD in 2026.
 This model works for companies of all scales and sizes.
 The infrastructure is shared through virtualization of servers and memory in a way to optimize the capacity and capabilities of the machines.
-The businesses get access to the server through Virtual Machines where owners have the flexibility to manage them in any way they want.
-They may choose to manage the software life cycle themselves or have the software provider manage the same for them.

 Today, if you want to setup a small business and get a website along with some software application deployment, you can arrange for a system to do so within a matter of minutes by providing your server, space requirements and data traffic.
 The payment is as easy as swiping a credit card post which the tools generate a VM with your choice of OS and server requirements.